 Jonathan is a British singer-songwriter who regularly contributes songs for learning English to EnglishClub.
 Currently living in rural Bulgaria, Jonathan has a background in music and radio.
 His YouTube channel features a number of his songs and radio interviews.

 Alex Case has been a teacher, teacher trainer, DoS and editor in Turkey, Thailand, Spain, Greece, Italy, UK and now Korea.
 He has published a book with Macmillan and hundreds of articles, reviews, lessonplans and worksheets with Onestopenglish, MET, ETP and others.
 In addition to contributing articles and teaching ideas to TEFL.net, Alex for many years edited TEFL.net Book Reviews.
 Today he concentrates on his popular TEFLtastic blog.

 Born in England, Liz obtained a degree in the History of Art from the Courtauld Institute, London University, before entering the world of EFL.
 Since taking the RSA CELTA Liz has worked for the British Council in Milan, gaining her RSA Diploma there.
 Apart from working as a freelance in-company language trainer, Liz is also an oral examiner for the Cambridge University Main Suite exams (KET, PET, FCE and CPE) as well as the BEC Preliminary, Vantage and Higher exams.
-Liz regularly contributes lessonplans, worksheets and other material to TEFL.net and EnglishClub.
+Liz has contributed Topic-based Lesson Plans, Talking Point Lesson Plans and other material to TEFL.net and EnglishClub.
 Apart from writing EFL materials, Liz's interests include psychology.
 She is a qualified practitioner of NLP (neuro-linguistic programming).